Image Image Image Image Image Image Image Image Image Image

 AddressKilliney Hill Park

-Last Modified: 21 Oct 2022 | historian
+Last Modified: 18 Oct 2023 | historian

 We reproduce below Peter Pearson’s description of the obelisk from his book ‘Between the Mountains and the Sea’ 1998 pp56-57

-Killiney Obelisk has been the subject of much attention since it was built in the 1740s.
+Killiney Obelisk has been the subject of much attention since it was built in 1742.
 It was intended as the centrepiece of a great undertaking to plant and landscape the hill, which at first was called Obelisk Hill, and more recently has become known as Killiney Hill.
 The obelisk was the main attraction of the lands of Mount Malpas or Scalpwilliam in the eighteenth century and visitors were brought by coach, on horseback or walked to the summit to admire the view.

 In early times this area was included in the lands of Rochestown and Dalkey Commons and belonged for many centuries to the Norman family of Talbot (the same Talbot of Malahide Castle) and through them the property passed eventually to Colonel John Malpas who, in the early eighteenth century, built a brick house for himself at Rochestown.